 A short piece by Eula Biss in the New York Review of Books “Pandemic Journal”

 Please reach out with any questions!
 Hope to see you “there.”

 Last month we learned so much from Kate Johnson’s workshops on cultivating a more diverse yoga community.
 Our aim as a studio is to make the Shala a welcoming and inclusive space for anyone and everyone interested in the practice of yoga.

-read here and here for more on miriam toews, the author of our book club selection women talking. this article provides useful, detailed context for the novel and will be incorporated into our discussion on saturday, october 19, at the fort greene studio. you can also listen to this very thorough interview with miriam toews on the “between the covers” podcast.
+read here and here for more on miriam toews, the author of our book club selection women talking. these articles provide useful, detailed context for the novel, and were cited during our discussion on saturday, october 19, at the fort greene studio. you can also listen to this very thorough interview with miriam toews on the “between the covers” podcast.

 every month we issue a newsletter chock full of information about what’s happening at the shala. we know it’s easy for these missives to get lost in the inbox shuffle, so we’re building an archive of our letters to the shala community here. here’s the latest.

 if you’ve visited our union square location in the last month, you’ve had the pleasure of viewing artist and shala student adam dougherty’s intricate, exuberant, and reverent animal portraits. shortly after the show went up, fellow shala students jonathan and alene herman reached out to adam to commission a piece honoring their beloved cockatiel, rocky. jonathan shares rocky’s story here.

 shala teachers share their favorite books, documentaries, and talks on issues of race and ethnicity.

 follow this link to our book club poll. vote for the book you’d most like to see selected as the shala book club’s next read.